BrunoGuerrero/expression-parser/README.md

 - Example : `(2 + 3) * \1` will be equivalent to `(2 + 3) * (2 + 3)`.
 - This can be useful to retrieve a value that has been generated at random, for expressions such as `([1,100]) + sqrt(\1)`
-- `pos` value starts at 1
-- Inner parentheses have higher precedence:
+- `pos` value starts at 1, starting with the most leftward group, with inner parentheses having higher precedence:
 ![equation](https://user-images.githubusercontent.com/16825882/151226242-6bae1c1d-6b3f-400a-a10b-f726582b2c66.png)

 ## Expanding parser capabilities